prathamVaidya/vasp/README.md

 # VASP
 Vaccine Appointment System by Pratham

-This vaccine appointment system helps fetches data from the official public cowin API to check for vaccine availability in the city for 18+.
+This vaccine appointment system fetches data from the official public Cowin API to check for vaccine availability in the city for 18-44 Age group.
 The vasp client service can be run to automatically check for vaccine avalilability and it can send a message when vaccine is available.

+It only works for 18-44 Age Group .
+You can edit the apn_check.php to change the age or feel free to update the code.

 ## VASP server
 It is wirtten in PHP and can be deployed to any hosting or even on a localhost.